Skip to content

 Retraining at 40

 Making sure the transition from one career to another is smooth and seamless will be one of your top priorities.
-It isn’t a certainty but is far more likely that you will have financial burdens by the time you’re 40 that you can’t simply ignore.
+It isn’t a certainty but it is far more likely that you will have financial burdens by the time you’re 40 that you can’t simply ignore.

 The best thing to do would be to retrain for your new career while you are still working.
 One of the major things that holds people back from changing careers is the feeling that you lack the skills to get a job in a new field.
-34% of UK adults feel this way, and if you’re one of them, we want you to know that this is one of the main reasons we have structured our training the way we have.
+34% of UK adults feel this way, and if you’re one of them, we want you to know that this is one of the main reasons why we have structured our training the way we have.

 The best part is that training with CTT all but guarantees you a career in the personal adviser sector after the Foundation course.